varvet/pundit/README.md

 ```

 Likewise, Pundit also adds `verify_policy_scoped` to your controller.
 This
 will raise an exception in the vein of `verify_authorized`.
-However it tracks
+However, it tracks
 if `policy_scope` is used instead of `authorize`.
 This is mostly useful for
 controller actions like `index` which find collections with a scope and don't
 authorize individual instances.